-ECON 4010 Intermediate Microeconomics is the pre-requisite course for taking the major Economics electives, so students are strongly encouraged to take this course as their first major course.
-Pre-requisites for ECON 4010 are MATH 2200/2250 and ECON 2105 and ECON 2106.
-Email the academic advisor with questions you have about access or taking ECON 4010.
-ECON 4010 is offered in spring, fall and summer semesters.
+ECON 4010 Intermediate Microeconomics is the prerequisite course for taking the major Economics electives, so students are strongly encouraged to take this course as their first major course.
+Prerequisites for ECON 4010 are MATH 2200/2250 (or BUSN 4000 for BBA students only) and ECON 2105 and ECON 2106.
+Contact the academic advisor if you are requesting access to take ECON 4010.

 Economics majors complete a major research paper on an Economics topic of their choosing during ECON 5900.
 Students are best prepared to write their thesis after taking ECON 4010 Intermediate Microeconomics and at least two Economics elective courses.

 Nominees for 2014-15 Senior Paper Awards and the titles of their papers.